jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

       - repeat audit findings
       - user attempts to visit known malicious sites
     - Develop a dashboard of metrics and track them
-  - **Key Risk Indicators (KRIs)**: indicate the level of exposure to operational risk; they help monitor potential future shifts in risk conditions or emerging risks; KRIs are forward-looking
+  - **Key Risk Indicators (KRIs)**: indicate the level of exposure to operational risk; they help monitor potential future shifts in risk conditions or emerging risks; KRIs are forward-looking; example KRIs might include:
+    - percentage of systems running unsupported/EOL software
+    - number of third-party vendors without current security assessments
+    - volume of unencrypted sensitive data transmissions

 - 6.3.4 Backup verification data
   - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs